rivo2302/ampalibe_addons/ampalibe/README.rst

 |badge1| |badge2| |badge3| |badge4|

+- Ampalibe is a lightweight Python framework for building Facebook Messenger bots faster.
+It provides a new concept, it manages webhooks, processes data sent by Facebook and provides API Messenger with advanced functions such as payload management, item length, and more.
+- Odoo.
+ERP Open Source Apps.
+To Grow Your Business.

 This addons is to link Ampalibe framework with Odoo.
-Then you can use Odoo as a database for your bot, and have your backoffice of your chabtot directly in Odoo Interface.
+Then you can use Odoo as a database for your bot, and
+    have your backoffice of your chabtot directly in Odoo Interface.

 **Features**: